What to know before buying a house at auction

 How much should I bid?

 Deciding how much to bid is possibly the most difficult part of buying a home at auction.
-A good bid can be the difference between getting a great deal on a home and overpaying for a bad property.
+A good bid can be the difference between getting a great deal on a home and overpaying for a property.

+To decide how much to bid, look at previous auctions and recently sold listings in the area to get a sense of the local market conditions.
 Also, think about how many homes are up for auction.
-With more homes available, you may be able to get a better deal as demand is spread out across more properties.
+With more homes available, you may get a better deal.
 The fewer properties there are for sale, the more people may be willing to pay.

 How to buy a house at auction: An example